Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 - Collect user's email address
 - Validate user's email address

 * Create an account

 ![image](https://user-images.githubusercontent.com/68662449/163660315-41e54a98-02e0-4247-b785-3954f4b9fecc.png)

-- Request for user's first and last names
+- Request for user's first and last names.
-- Request for user's email address and validate the email address
+- Request for user's email address and validate the email address.
-- Check if email is not already in use
+- Check if email is not already in use.
-- Request user to enter password
+- Request user to enter password.
-- New data automated to input into linked Google sheet
+- New data automated to input into linked Google sheet.

-* Collect user's avaliability and display in week's calendar
+* Collect user's avaliability and display in calendar

 ![image](https://user-images.githubusercontent.com/68662449/163660529-dab4b5ce-f558-4581-a722-2cf299dc605b.png)

 - Allow user to indicate each day of the week they are available by use of numbers for each day of the week: